ISSHF2060 – Gender Equality in the Nordic Countries

 - acquired insight into gender equality issues and processes in general, which can be used to analyse specific gender equality problems

-- the ability to see, analyse and problematize gender in texts, practices and policies
+- the ability to see, analyse and problematize gender equality in texts, practices and policies

 If you would like to take this course, you must apply directly to the International Summer School .